FgForrest/evitaDB/documentation/user/en/solve/routing.md

 <LS to="g">

 In some cases, you may want to only fetch data that is common to all entity types, such as primary key, type, or common attributes.
-In this case, you don't have to define alternative fragments for each entity type, you [can use fields directly on the generic entity object](../use/api/query-data.md#getentity-query).
+In this case, you don't need to define alternative fragments for each entity type; you [can use fields directly on the generic entity object](../use/api/query-data.md#getentity-query).

 </LS>